LasseNatvig/tdt4258-codespaces/README.md

 # TDT4258 C Programming

-This repository contains a complete C programming environment for solving the lab assignments in TDT4258.
+This repository contains a C programming environment for use in the course TDT4258.
 It lets you write, compile, and debug C programs in a VSCode-like environment straight from your web browser.

 ## Getting Started